• Skip to primary navigation

 • Contact your utility provider about your concerns or file a complaint with Measurement Canada.
 However, note that if your meter is determined to be working, your utility provider may require you to pay a testing fee.

-• Some providers such as EPCOR or Enmax Power allow for customers to provide meter readings online – you can see a list of providers that allow online reading here.
+• Some providers such as EPCOR or Enmax Power allow customers to provide meter readings online – you can see a list of providers that allow online reading here.

 Will the natural gas price cap protect my natural gas bills from rising this winter?